My husband and I recently visited the up and coming small town of Wilson, Arkansas which is near the historic colony of Dyess, Arkansas.

 Each farm also had some out-buildings including a barn and chicken house.
 The barn was no longer on the Cash property but the chicken house, an outhouse, and a smoke house were still standing.

-Farming families could apply to be allowed to move into to one of the homes and farm the surrounding land.
+Farming families could apply to move into to one of the homes and farm the surrounding land.
 When they began to make a profit they could purchase the homestead.

 We were told on our tour that only the area for the house and out-buildings was cleared when the families arrived.
 The new farmers were responsible for preparing all the fields themselves.